bitrix24/b24restdocs/api-reference/entity/entities/entity-get.md

 >
 > Who can execute the method: any user

-The `entity.get` method retrieves the storage parameters or a list of all storages in the application.
+The `entity.get` method retrieves the storage parameters or a list of all storages of the application.

 ## Parameters